apache/incubator-heron/website/content/docs/developers/topologies.md

 with the lowest task id.
 * Shuffle Grouping: Tuples are randomly transmitted to different instances of a bolt.
-* None Grouping: The grouping strategy is unspecified.
+* None Grouping: Currently, it equals to shuffle grouping.
 * All Grouping: All Tuples are transmitted to all instances of a bolt.
 * Custom Grouping: User-defined grouping strategy.